CostNav: A Navigation Benchmark for Real-World Economic-Cost Evaluation of Physical AI Agents: Introduction

 \section{Introduction}

 The deployment of autonomous navigation systems has transitioned from research laboratories to real-world commercial applications.
-Delivery robots now navigate sidewalks in university campuses and urban areas~\cite{starship-usc2024, starship-dimension}, autonomous vehicles transport goods in warehouses, and mobile robots perform tasks in construction sites and hospitals.
-However, a critical gap exists between academic navigation benchmarks and the economic realities of commercial deployment: \emph{Which navigation approach should a startup choose to minimize cost and maximize revenue to profitability?}
+Delivery robots now navigate sidewalks in university campuses and urban areas~\cite{starship-usc2024, starship-dimension, serve-robotics-10k-2023}, autonomous vehicles transport goods in warehouses~\cite{russell2024review}, and mobile robots perform tasks in construction sites~\cite{zeng2024autonomous} and hospitals~\cite{fragapane2020autonomous}.
+The adoption of these systems depends on their economic viability; a recent survey finds that decreased operating cost is the principal factor driving the implementation of autonomous delivery robots~\cite{Alverhed2024_ADR_LitReview}.
+However, existing academic navigation benchmarks~\cite{unrealzoo2025, openbench2025, arena2025, urbansim2025, deliverybench2025} evaluate embodied physical AI agents primarily on task-oriented metrics such as success rate, collision rate, path length, and navigation time.
+While these metrics are valuable, they remain disconnected from the cost-revenue dimensions of real-world deployment, leaving a critical practical question unanswered. \emph{Which navigation approach minimizes cost and maximizes revenue on the path to profitability?}

-Existing navigation benchmarks~\cite{habitat2019,gibson2018,carla2017, wu2025autonomousmicromobilityscalableurban} evaluate embodied agents primarily on task-oriented metrics such as success rate, collision rate, path length, and navigation time.
-While these metrics provide valuable insights into navigation capability, they fail to answer fundamental business questions that determine commercial viability.
-Consider a food delivery robot startup: Should they invest in expensive LiDAR sensors with rule-based planning, or use cheaper RGB-D cameras with learning-based methods that require substantial training costs?
-What is the true cost per delivery when accounting for energy consumption, sensor degradation, collision damage, and maintenance?
-How many successful deliveries are needed to break even, and how should they account for hidden service costs such as food spoilage caused by excessive vibration or jerk—even when the robot arrived successfully?

-These questions remain unanswered because current benchmarks~\cite{habitat2019,gibson2018,carla2017, wu2025autonomousmicromobilityscalableurban} lack a unified framework for translating navigation performance into economic outcomes.
-A robot that achieves 95\% success rate might seem superior to one with 90\% success, but if the former requires 3$\times$ more expensive sensors and consumes 2$\times$ more energy, the economic calculus changes dramatically.
-Furthermore, traditional metrics like collision count fail to capture the actual financial impact---a minor collision with a trash can costs far less than damage to the robot's expensive LiDAR sensor.